You Need to Calm Down: Synopsis

 The video is set in a colorful trailer park.
 Swift awakens in her trailer, wearing a bathrobe over a swimsuit, with an embroidery containing the Cher quote "Mom, I am a Rich Man" hanging on a wall.
 Swift throws her phone onto her bed, which then gives off sparks and starts a fire in the trailer.
 She nonchalantly walks to a pool, ignoring her burning trailer.
 She goes into the pool, lying on a float, while looking at the camera and singing.
 The camera then switches to other residents in the trailer park and their activities, including Mayfield dancing, Hart weightlifting a boombox and Cox watering her yard of plastic flamingoes and greeting Lockhart, who promptly faints.

-The scene cuts to Swift walking and dancing down a street with Hall, interspersed with scenes of Kiyoko shooting an arrow into a target with the number "5" (a clue to Swift's next promotional single "The Archer", the fifth track on the album), protestors holding placards with anti-gay slogans (a reference to a real-life religious group that picketed Swift's concerts), Ciara officiating a wedding between Ferguson and Mikita, and Rippon serving snow cones to customers from a stall.
+The scene cuts to Swift walking and dancing down a street with Hall, interspersed with scenes of Kiyoko shooting an arrow into a target with the number "5" (a clue to Swift's next promotional single "The Archer", the fifth track on the album), protesters holding placards with anti-gay slogans (a reference to a real-life religious group that picketed Swift's concerts), Ciara officiating a wedding between Ferguson and Mikita, and Rippon serving snow cones to customers from a stall.
 Swift also holds a tea party with the Fab Five and Hall.
 In another trailer, Lambert tattoos the words "Cruel Summer" (later revealed to be a song on the album) onto DeGeneres' right arm.
-In the next scene, Swift and other residents sun tan while ignoring the heckling protestors, followed by Porter walking down the middle of the two crowds wearing a dress.
+In the next scene, Swift and other residents sun tan while ignoring the heckling protesters, followed by Porter walking down the middle of the two crowds wearing a dress.

 The scene shifts to a "pop queen pageant" with the contestants dressed as numerous female singers.
 RuPaul walks down the lineup with a crown decorated with emeralds and fleur-de-lis motifs, but instead of crowning a winner, he throws it in the air.
 A food fight begins, with Swift appearing in a french fries costume and Perry in a hamburger suit.
 The two see and walk towards each other.
 Elsewhere, Reynolds is portraying Norman Rockwell working on a painting of the Stonewall Inn.
 Swift and Perry smile, dance and share a hug.
-At the end of the video, a message appears urging viewers to sign Swift's Change.org petition for the United States Senate to pass the Equality Act.
+A message at the end of the video urges viewers to sign Swift's Change.org petition for the United States Senate to pass the Equality Act.